 Growth signals

-These signals indicate that a company is in an expansion phase, creating needs for tools, services, and support.
+These signals indicate a company is in an expansion phase, creating needs for tools, services, and support.

 - Office opening: a relocation or new location generates needs for equipment, services, and local suppliers